zhuan0122/WPF-XAML/WPF-MVVM.md

 now we need to implement the comminucation between these 3 parts.
 INotifyPropertyChanged interface is gonna to help us knowing when a property value are changed. we start with this one kind of communication among these 3 parts.

 why we need to use this interface?
-- precisely by implementing this interface is that we will be able to generate events for when these value changes so both the view and the models stay updated. by reacying the events when the value are changed will allow us to update the view, view model and model
+- precisely by implementing this interface is that we will be able to generate events for when these value changes so both the view and the models stay updated. by reacting the events when the value are changed will allow us to update the view, view model and model
 - but why we need this automaticaly update???

   * when bound together, two properties receive notification